miguelperezenciso/Simubiome/README.md

+# Simubiome
-# Simubiome: Simulation of complex phenotypes mediated by genome and/or microbiome.
+## Simulation of complex phenotypes mediated by genome and/or microbiome.
 ### M Pérez-Enciso (miguel.perez@uab.es) with help from LM Zingaretti

 ### Citation